j123and/Lecture-Notes-EPFL/concepts.md

 ### Stochastic Process
 A Stochastic Process is a collection of random variables indexed by some set, generally time.

+### Statistic
+A statistic is a function or transformation of data such as the sample mean.
+The Neyman-Fischer factorization theorem says that if we can factor the density function into one function of the statistic, which depends on the parameter and another function which does not depend on the parameter.
+If $T$ is our statistic, $f$ our density and $g$ and $h$ functions:

+$$
+f_\theta(x) = g_\theta(T(x))h(x)
+$$

+### Sufficient statistic
+A sufficient statistic is a statistic that tells us as much about the distributions parameter that the data possibly can.
+A minimal sufficient statistic is a sufficient statistic that cannot be further reduced.
+One way of seeing this is that for other sufficient statistics the minimal can be obtained by a transformation of them.

+For example if we have data drawn from a uniform distribution:

+$$
+X_i \sim U(0,\theta)
+$$
+then one sufficient statistic is $2\bar X$ but it is not a minimal sufficient statistic.
+A minimal sufficient statistic for this sample is the the sample max:

+$$
+T = max(X_i)
+$$

 ---
 ## Discrete Markov Chain
 A discrete Markov Chain is a stochastic function, i.e there are many possible outputs for a given input, with the property that only the the left closest value to the current value influences the functions value at the current value.